sjaensch/aiobravado/docs/source/advanced.rst

 Adding Request Headers
 ----------------------

-``bravado`` allows you to pass request headers along with any request.
+``aiobravado`` allows you to pass request headers along with any request.

 .. code-block:: python